dna-seq/just-dna-seq/docs/source/working_with_info.rst

 Chrom - chromosome where the variant is located.
 Chromosome names are ‘chr1’ to ‘chr22’, ‘chrX’, ‘chrY’ and ‘chrM’.

-Position - Chromosomal position of the variant.
+Position - chromosomal position of the variant.
 THe first position in each chromosome is position 1.

-Ref Base - Reference allele at this chromosomal position (one of A,C,G,T, and N).
+Ref Base - reference allele at this chromosomal position (one of A, C, G, T, and N).

-Alt Base - Alternative allele; called based on reads mapping to this chromosomal position.
+Alt Base - alternative allele; called based on reads mapping to this chromosomal position.

-Note - Note for the variant, if available.
+Note - note for the variant, if available.

 Coding - whether this gene variant is coding.